gaybro8777/cheetah/readme.md

 Because the reality is that reverse-engineering misinformation actors (algorithms, search engines, sites, even entire platforms) is actually very easy, using off-the-shelf NLP and machine learning.

 Run the code and see for yourself.
+A work-in-progress paper is provided [here](https://www.nytimes.com/2018/12/19/us/alabama-senate-roy-jones-russia.html).
+Most of this is living code/documentation, since I'm very much a disciple of a "code, not papers" ethic, given the sluggish, elitism of the latter.

 ## Running Cheetah

 Cheetah is simple to run.
-Cd into src/ and run main.py with python:
+Cd to src/ and run main.py with python:

 * cd src/
 * python3 main.py